iperf3(1) 맨 페이지 - 윈디하나의 솔라나라

 to the client

--w, --window n[KM]
+-w, --window n[KMGT]

-and used on that side too)
+the server and used on that side too; on both sides this option

 -M, --set-mss n